sketchplugins/plugin-directory/README.md

 - [Text Styles Manager](https://gum.co/sketch-text-styles-manager), by Jaer Pollux: A fast and easy way to manage all your Text Styles.
 No more hassle with long and complex names, or renaming tons of styles because you misspelled a folder name.
 - [Textbox fit Content](https://github.com/juliussohn/sketch-textbox-fit-content), by Julius Sohn: This plugin sets the height of a selected text layer or all text layers in a selected group to it's content's height.
 - [Texts Translate](https://github.com/laresgoiti/texts_translate), by Santi: Manage Sketch texts in multiple locales.
-- [Timeline](https://timeline.animaapp.com), by Anima Team: Create beautiful timeline animations and GIFs in Sketch
+- [Timeline](https://timeline.animaapp.com), by Anima Team: Create beautiful timeline animations and export GIF of MP4.
 - [TinyFaces 👦🏼👨🏾👩🏻](https://github.com/maximedegreve/tinyfaces-sketch-plugin), by Maxime De Greve: Fill content with random avatars & data
 - [Todo Sketch Plugin](https://github.com/andrewdbass/todo-sketch-plugin), by Andrew Bass: simple tool to create todo notes for your sketch file
 - [Toggle Constrain Proportions](https://github.com/erikfontanel/sketch-toggle-constrain-proportions), by Erik Gelderblom: Toggles the contrain proportions setting with keyboard shortcut ⌘ + P. Sketch v39+ compatible.